Bridging Perception and Planning: Towards End-to-End Planning for Signal Temporal Logic Tasks: Our Scenario and Problem Formulation

 Our overall objective is to design an end-to-end STL planner whose inputs are: \begin{itemize} \item raw multi-view camera data of the workspace, without any preprocessing such as semantic recognition or region discretization; and \item a structural STL formula that the agent needs to fulfill. \end{itemize} The output is a feasible trajectory for the ego-agent, ensuring that it both satisfies the STL task and is feasible for the agent's dynamics.
 The trajectory is represented as a sequence of waypoints $\tau = {(x_t, y_t, \psi_t)}_{t=1}^{T_f}$, where $T_f$ is the planning horizon, and $(x_t, y_t, \psi_t)$ denotes the position and heading of the agent at time $t$, expressed in a fixed world (absolute) reference frame.

 During the training phase, we assume the availability of a dataset containing task-related trajectories with raw multi-view environment RGB data.
 Specifically, each data entry includes synchronized multi-view RGB streams with calibrated intrinsics and extrinsics, an STL formula, and an expert reference trajectory.
-Particularly, we make the following assumptions for training data and execution environment \begin{itemize} \item \textbf{Consistent environmental semantics:} The semantic information of the environment remains unchanged, and the training data includes all possible image semantics that the agent may encounter during execution. \item \textbf{Consistent system dynamics:} The dynamics of the system in both the training and execution environments are assumed to be the same. \item \textbf{Complete multi-view coverage:} The multi-view camera setup is assumed to fully cover the operating scene, with no blind spots.
+Particularly, we make the following assumptions for training data and execution environment \begin{itemize} \item \textbf{Consistent environmental semantics:} The semantic information of the environment remains unchanged, and the training data includes all possible image semantics that the agent may encounter during execution. \item \textbf{Labeled target areas:} To enable the model to learn the correspondence between target regions and STL task specifications from data, we mark different regions with distinct colors.
+Note that the model input consists only of multi-view concentrated image observations, without any explicit geometric annotations (e.g., region coordinates or masks). \item \textbf{Consistent system dynamics:} The dynamics of the system in both the training and execution environments are assumed to be the same. \item \textbf{Complete multi-view coverage:} The multi-view camera setup is assumed to fully cover the operating scene, with no blind spots.
 For example, in autonomous driving, this could be achieved using cameras mounted at various points around the vehicle.
 In our factory scenario example, multiple cameras suspended from different positions on the ceiling may achieve full coverage. \end{itemize} Furthermore, without loss of generality, we assume that the training and execution environments share the same physical dimensions.
-However, the positions of task zones and obstacle regions are allowed to vary.
+However, the positions of task zones and obstacle regions are allowed to vary, thereby generating diverse scenarios.